Manchester – for the Greater Good?

 More vaguely, it also promises a "cultural output more reflective of Greater Manchester’s people, places and history", and that the area be known as an international leader in co-commissioning and creation in arts, heritage, health, wellbeing and aging.

 The strategy promises to make sure the cultural offer and audiences are more representative and to tackle physical barriers like inaccessible venues or poor transport links.
 It aims to use investment and partnership powers to work with cultural organisations “to ensure all can enjoy the richness of Greater Manchester’s culture and heritage” in the words of the Combined Authority’s portfolio lead for culture, Cllr Linda Thomas.
 And it wants to create a "joined-up" approach to volunteering, develop entrepreneurial attitudes in the city’s arts world and to infuse more culture into the night-time economy.

-Significantly, the ten councils do not see arts as an a add-on.
-Culture, heritage and creativity will be included in other Greater Manchester strategies, including its industrial, internationalisation and ageing strategies.
+Significantly, the ten councils do not see the arts as an add-on.
+Culture, heritage, and creativity will be included in other Greater Manchester strategies, including its industrial, internationalisation and aging strategies.

 Ambition runs through the entire strategy – even the title - Grown in Greater Manchester.
 Known Around The World – suggests that this is more than a municipal talking point but a project which has its eyes on international horizons.